teknofest-2021/dijidom-database-api/README.md

 ### Similarity Rate Related

-Each endpoint manipulates or displays information related to the image which provided:
+Each endpoint manipulates or displays information related to dijidom database the which provided:

 * [pushDataToDatabase](readme/database/pushDataToDatabase.md) : `POST /api/database/pushDataToDatabase`